jwmiller5/Compliance/compliance/regulatory/offering-ISO-20000-1-2011.md

 Yes.
 The ISO 20000-1:2011 annual assessment includes the underlying physical infrastructure datacenter.
 Review the certificate for the coverage details.

-**Where can I view Microsoft’s compliance information for ISO 20000-1:2011?**
+**Where can I view Microsoft's compliance information for ISO 20000-1:2011?**

 You can download the ISO 20000-1:2011 certificate for Azure and additional services that are in scope of this assessment.

-**Can I use the compliance of Microsoft services to ISO 20000-1:2011 in my organization’s certification process?**
+**Can I use the compliance of Microsoft services to ISO 20000-1:2011 in my organization's certification process?**

 Yes.
 If your business is seeking certification for implementations deployed on in-scope services, you can use the relevant Microsoft certifications in your compliance assessment.
 However, you are responsible for engaging an assessor to evaluate your implementation for compliance, and for the controls and processes within your own organization.